 First of all, it’s interesting that African artists now feel powerful and influential enough to challenge American cultural hegemony publicly.
 I chalk this up to a general international success African pop artists have enjoyed on the continent and in Europe in recent years.
 Nigerian artists can sell out stadiums across the continent, reaching into monied international hubs with diaspora populations like Dubai and London.
 In the UK Afrobeats artists fill the O2 Arena, and have a dedicated radio show on BBC1xtra.
 In Caribbean communities, West African pop songs dominate the road at Carnival celebrations from Trinidad to Toronto.
 For artists who are the top stars in their home markets, and increasingly taking a central role in global ones, it would make sense that they would expect at least comparable respect they receive in London, Lagos, Port of Spain, and Johannesburg from the BET awards in Los Angeles.

-I applaud the African artists for standing up to a continued marginalization of Africanness from international dialogues around Blackness – especially in global pop culture, a realm where a Black Americanness in service of corporate U.S. interests is employed worldwide.
-Fuse ODG, one of the artists who led initial calls for a boycott, himself is a sort of cultural activist out of London.
-He has experience working in marginalized communities in the UK, so it makes sense that his artistic work would reflect that personal history.
+I applaud the African artists for standing up to a continued marginalization of Africanness from international dialogues around Blackness—especially in global pop culture, a realm where a Black Americanness in service of corporate US interests is employed worldwide.

 Yet, African artists must not forget that the Blackness employed by “Black Entertainment Television” is an American identity-based phenomenon.
 Complaining about second rate treatment is not really knowing the rules of the game on a foreign (and globally dominant) playing field.
-And the truth is, although there have been several high profile artist collaborations — Fuse ODG with Wyclef, Ice Prince with French Montana, Davido with Meek Mill, Sarkodie with Ace Hood, P Square with Rick Ross — these, most likely being paid feature agreements, often end up looking like superficial attempts to hang with the cool kids.
-If anything they reinforce American hegemony, not question it (Wale’s seemingly sincere flirtations with his Nigerian identity are a welcome reprieve from all this, but he’s already made it in America — also, I would be remiss to not mention Skepta and Drake voluntarily hopping on Wizkid’s Ojuelegba).
-That’s not to excuse American Black music audiences.
+And the truth is, although there have been several high profile artist collaborations—Fuse ODG with Wyclef, Ice Prince with French Montana, Davido with Meek Mill, Sarkodie with Ace Hood, P Square with Rick Ross—these, most likely being paid feature agreements, often end up looking like superficial attempts to hang with the cool kids.
+If anything they reinforce American hegemony, not question it.
+That’s not to excuse Black American music audiences in their slow uptake to contemporary Afropop sound.
 As a friend of mine in San Francisco told me recently, after I showed him a few of the above videos, “American Rap is too NFL, not enough NBA these days.”
-I couldn’t agree more.

-Continuing on, if we take it out of the pop culture field into the political one, the BET awards issue reflects an interesting reality of the relationship between Blackness as defined by the USA, and the African diaspora at large.
-Anyone who lives in a major (or even not so major) American city knows about an inherent tension — both between communities, and within individuals — when it comes to US notions of blackness versus the cultural norms of black immigrant communities.
+If we take these pan-African cultural optics out of the pop culture field into the political one, the BET awards issue reflects an interesting reality of the relationship between Blackness as defined by the USA, and the African diaspora at large.
+Anyone who lives in a major (or even not so major) American city knows about an inherent tension—both between communities, and within individuals—when it comes to US notions of blackness versus the cultural norms of black immigrant communities.
 The way individuals deal with these tensions often comes down to a question of assimilation or escape, or any combination of those two methods of social navigation.
-However, politically the tension between the experiences of Black Americans and immigrants are rarely resolved.
+Politically, the tension between the experiences of Black Americans and immigrants are rarely resolved.
 Sometimes the two positions are even purposely placed in opposition to each other.

-Extending that to the field of foreign policy, as an observer from far of the #BlackLivesMatter movement, mostly via social media but also from mainstream media, I can’t help but notice a lack of solidarity between Black Americans and their fellow African diasporans in places like Dominican Republic and Brazil, let alone the African continent.
+Extending that to the #BlackLivesMatter movement, I can’t help but notice a current lack of solidarity between Black Americans and their fellow African diasporans in places like Dominican Republic and Brazil, let alone the African continent.
 This is often justified via the need to account for the peculiarities of the Black American situation.
 The danger of this for Black American leaders, intellectuals, activists, and entertainers, is that they are allowing their politics (alongside their art) to be used to uphold one of the key tenets of American imperialism, the myth of American exceptionalism.